 Prior to loading a shuttle bus and while bikes are being unloaded at Roland, guests will be asked by shuttle drivers and trail marshals to separate themselves as much as possible from each other and to not wait right next to the bus or cargo trailer.

 Guest will be asked to separate themselves at the bottom of the chairlift and stand in one line at least 6 feet apart prior to loading.

 Not every chairlift seat will be loaded to increase separation.

-Guests will be encouraged to ride in the chair seat with family members or others they road to the resort in a car with.
+Guests will be encouraged to ride in the chair seat with family members or others they road to the resort in a car or other vehicle with.

 Chair seats will not be filled to capacity leaving room for riders to set apart from each other.

 At the top of the chairlift when you unload, guests will be asked to not congregate in one area and properly separate themselves from others.